Discrimination and Discriminatory Harassment

 1. Policy Statement

 1.2.
-All individuals who are participating in university programs and activities, and all those who apply to participate in university programs and activities, have the right to do so fully, free from prohibited discrimination and discriminatory harassment.
-The university prohibits unlawful discrimination and harassment on the basis of actual or perceived age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin (including ancestry and ethnicity), citizenship, marital or family status, pregnancy or related conditions, disability, genetic information, protected veteran status/service in the uniformed service, or any other status protected by law or OSU policy (individually and collectively, "Protected Status").1 The university will promptly and effectively address any discrimination or discriminatory harassment it has knowledge of and take steps to prevent, remedy the impacts of, and stop conduct that violates this policy.
+All individuals who are participating in university programs and activities, and all those who apply to participate in university programs and activities, have the right to do so fully, free from prohibited Discrimination and Discriminatory Harassment.
+The university prohibits Discrimination and Discriminatory Harassment on the basis of actual or perceived age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin (including ancestry and ethnicity), citizenship, marital or family status, pregnancy or related conditions, disability, genetic information, protected veteran status/service in the uniformed service, or any other status protected by law or university policy (individually and collectively, Protected Status ).1

 2. Reason for Policy